atlassian-api/atlassian-python-api/examples/README.md

 `bitbucket/bitbucket_cloud_read_source.py` for reading a repository file and browsing a directory without using the legacy Bitbucket Server API.

+For Bitbucket Server/Data Center pagination, see `bitbucket/bitbucket_server_project_open_pull_requests.py`.
+Methods that list projects, repositories, or pull requests return generators: use them directly in a `for` loop, or call `list(...)` only for small result sets.

 There are simple rules each example should follow:

 * **Do not store** any credentials in VCS